NetworkBlockDevice/nbd/doc/proto.md

     defined by the experimental STARTTLS extension; see below.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
-All error replies may have some data set, in which case that data is an error message suitable for display to the user.
+All error replies MAY have some data set, in which case that data is an error message suitable for display to the user.

 * `NBD_REP_ERR_UNSUP` (2^31 + 1)